Ehlting/PyProNet/README.md

 # Create a scalefree network with 10 nodes
 G = ppn.create_scalefree(maxnodes=10, step_edges=2)

-# Prints the density of the network
+# Print the density of the network
 print(ppn.density(graph=G))
 ```